Not getting heat and receiving error code 228 from your Lennox® furnace?

 This indicates your heating system couldn’t regulate its pressure switch before launching.
 As a reaction, your system will not run for your safety.

 Repairing or replacing this part is a task for the professionals at Fras-Air/General Service Experts in Hillsborough.
 Our NATE-certified technicians are among the elite in the industry.
 They’re well-prepared to handle all of your heating needs, including fixing a furnace error.

 We want you to be absolutely satisfied with our quality furnace repair in Hillsborough.
 That’s why we back it with a 100% Satisfaction Guarantee* for a year.

 How a Pressure Switch Works

-This part plays a prominent role as your furnace prepares to warm your space.
+This part plays a prominent part as your furnace prepares to heat your space.

 Here’s what happens after your thermostat’s call for heat: